"Language is the road map of culture.

 It tells you where people come from and where they are going" - Rita Mae Brown

 Children at St. Mary's learn Spanish!
 This is done through embedding speaking the Spanish language into our daily routines; you will find children greeting each other, answering the register and responding to simple questions.
-We also follow the scheme Language Angles to help structure our weekly 30 minute lesson.
 Lessons are designed to help our children learn in a fun and inspiring way and teach skills of speaking, listening, reading and writing in Spanish, so the children can use this when visiting other countries and demonstrate cultural respect.
 All teaching staff are present in classes during this time and this helps them to embed the skills the children throughout the school day.

-The government states that the national curriculum for languages aims to ensure that all pupils:
+The government states that the national curriculum for languages such as Spanish aims to ensure that all pupils:

 Pupils in KS2 are taught to: